Documentation for Neural NARX

 ¶

-This method loads the model from file "file_name.syspy" located at path "path"
+Load the model from file "file_name.syspy" located at path "path".

 save_model(*, model=None, file_name='model', path=None)